trinitywayfinders/WayFinder/Documentation/Coding_Standards/README.md

 6. Opacity.
 The code is hard to understand.

 # JAVA
-1. Use the formatter available in the location <TDB>.
+1. Use the formatter available in the location [here](https://raw.githubusercontent.com/trinitywayfinders/WayFinder/master/Documentation/Coding_Standards/eclipse/wayfinder-formatter.xml).
 Please refer to the following [link](https://help.eclipse.org/neon/index.jsp?topic=%2Forg.eclipse.jdt.doc.user%2Freference%2Fpreferences%2Fjava%2Fcodestyle%2Fref-preferences-formatter.htm) to import the formatter into eclipse and use Ctrl + Shift + F to autoformat your code.
 2. Also make sure to import the clean-up profile available in the location <TBD>.
-Please refer to the following [link]().
+Please refer to the following [link](https://raw.githubusercontent.com/trinitywayfinders/WayFinder/master/Documentation/Coding_Standards/eclipse/wayfinder-clean-up-profile.xml).
 Once the code implementation is done, use Source --> Cleanup to run the cleanup wizard with the imported cleanup profile.
 3. Make sure to submit your code to SonarQube and ensure that there are no critical warning and no/very less major issues.
-The documentation for submitting your code to SonarQube can be found [here](...)
+The documentation for submitting your code to SonarQube.
+The instruction for SonarQube submission are available in the wiki.

 # Angular 6
 1. Use ATOM beautify plugin and enable the beautify on save option.
 Please use the instruction available [here](https://atom.io/packages/atom-beautify)